dophist/kaldi-lstm/google/README.md

 Inside an utterance, network states of previous batch are saved as history states and bridged into the next batch.

 ### multi-stream training
-multiple utterances are processed simultaneously(4 utterances per CPU in Google's setup).
+Multiple utterances are processed simultaneously(4 utterances per CPU in Google's setup).

-I prefer to call this "multi-stream":
+I prefer the term "multi-stream" training
 * greatly speed up the training.
 * add sample-level stochasticity, which is benefical in SGD.

 To elaborate the second point: epoch-wise BPTT shuffles the training data in utterance level, whereas frame-level stochasticity is missing due to the sequential nature of all RNN trainign algorithms.
 However, multi-stream training receives updates from different utterances at the same time, which improves stochasticity.

-P.S. modifications are made to multiple kaldi source codes, including: cudamatrix & kaldi-matrix kernals, loss functions etc.

-### TODO:
-* clean up this version, make it self-contained and easy to compile with kaldi codes
-* discriminative sequential training(MMI, sMBR) support
+The core LSTM algorithms are implemented in nnet/bd-nnet-lstm-projected-streams.h

+To speed up the training and get rid of unnecessary matrix buffers, two methods are added to Matrix & CuMatrix:
+* AddMatDiagVec()
+* AddMatDotMat()
+for more details, see codes in matrix/kaldi-matrix.{h.cc} & cudamatrix/cu-matrix.{h,cc}

+Due to the complexity of multi-stream training, a new eval method is added:
+* Xent::EvalMasked()
+for more details, see codes in nnet/nnet-loss.{h.cc}